Service Terms

 If a customer reaches us through a referral link, the referrer is not part of the service team and has no authority to diagnose, quote, collect payment, promise outcomes, perform work or provide warranty commitments on behalf of Your IT & Tech Mates.

-Provider pickup and return services, including multi-device pickup batches for aged care, schools, clinics, community providers and businesses, are also subject to the Provider Device Pickup & Return Terms.
+Pickup terms and return services, including multi-device pickup groupes for aged care, schools, clinics, community service partners and businesses, are also subject to the Device Pickup & Return Terms.
 Pickup/return fees may be separate from assessment, repair, parts and support fees.
 Repair work should not proceed beyond agreed assessment or pre-approved service until the quote is approved by an authorised contact, unless otherwise agreed in writing.

 Ambassador Network, Campus Help and Neighbourhood Help services

-The terms on this page also apply to the Ambassador Network, Campus Help, Neighbourhood Help, provider invite, provider upgrade, zone data upload and certificate-controlled provider access features where those features are used.
+The terms on this page also apply to the Ambassador Network, Campus Help, Neighbourhood Help, service partner invite, service partner upgrade, zone data upload and certificate-controlled service partner access features where those features are used.

 Ambassador Network

-The Ambassador Network lets registered or approved ambassadors refer customers into Quick Help, share approved referral links or QR codes, invite providers to apply, and track eligible referral activity.
-Ambassadors are referral connectors only unless Your IT & Tech Mates separately approves them as independent providers.
+The Ambassador Network lets registered or approved ambassadors refer customers into Quick Help, share approved referral links or QR codes, invite service partners to apply, and track eligible referral activity.
+Ambassadors are referral connectors only unless Your IT & Tech Mates separately approves them as independent service partners.

 - Ambassadors must not perform jobs, provide professional advice, collect private credentials, or make binding promises unless separately approved.